vivaankuruganti/F1-Prediction-Model/README.md

-# F1 2026 Prediction System
+# F1 2026 Prediction Model

 This project predicts the 2026 Formula 1 season using a hybrid approach: